-Finch was the more agressive of the two, smashing his way to 66 runs off 49 balls, hitting six boundaries and four sixes along the way.
-The usually destructive Warner played a more steady innings, batting till the end to take the Aussies home.
+Finch was the more aggressive of the two, smashing his way to 66 runs off 49 balls, hitting six boundaries and four sixes along the way.
+The usually destructive Warner played a more steady inning, batting till the end to take the Aussies home.

 Earlier, opting to bat first, the Afghans rode some resilient batting, including a half-century by Najibullah Zadran to post 207 after they were struggling at 77/5 at one stage.

 Afghanistan rode on Zadran's half-century and Rahmat Shah's 43 to set a 200-plus target for the defending champions as Pat Cummins (3/40) and Adam Zampa (3/60) rattled the Afghan batting line-up.

 The war-torn nation got off to the worst possible start after opting to bat first, losing openers Mohammad Shahzad (0) and Hazratullah Zazai (0) with just five runs on the board before Shah came to his side's rescue.
 Shah stablised the innings with a valiant 51-run partnership with Hashmatullah Shahidi (18 off 34), taking Afghanistan past the 50-run mark.